-Brighter Green welcomes this opportunity to submit input to the Talanoa Dialogue process and to the essential tasks of taking stock of progress to date, and then increasing ambition.
-In this submission, we have addressed all three of the questions posted by the Dialogue: where are we?; where do we want to go?; And, how do we get there?
-We agree that the Paris Agreement is an important milestone on the pathway toward a stable climate.
-But the Paris Agreement and Conference of the Parties (COP) summits have largely ignored a crucial fact: what the world eats and how it produces its food are extremely important factors in addressing climate change, more than most governments and their citizens generally recognize.
-The 2018 Talanoa Dialogue provides an important opportunity for parties and stakeholders to hold an open and frank dialogue about what is needed to meet the Paris targets and increase ambition; we believe the Dialogue should address largely unacknowledged, but essential, facets of a just transition, including global and national food and agricultural systems.
+Brighter Green welcomes the opportunity to submit input to the COP 24 Talanoa Dialogue process and to the essential tasks of taking stock of progress, and increasing ambition.
+The Paris Agreement is a significant milestone on the pathway toward a stable climate.
+But the Agreement and Conference of the Parties (COP) summits have largely ignored a crucial fact: what the world eats and how it produces its food are extremely important factors in addressing climate change, more than most governments and their citizens generally recognize.
+The Talanoa Dialogue provides an invaluable opportunity for parties and stakeholders to hold a frank discussion on what is needed to meet and exceed the Paris targets; we believe the Dialogue should address largely unacknowledged, but essential, facets of a just transition, specifically in global and national food and agricultural systems.